f0rtify/TwitPort/README.md

 @antman1337 for original code

-@ftpskid for hosting on github and updating and compiling + bug fixed :-)
+@ftpskid for hosting on github and updating and compiling + bug fixes :-)